ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 	- *Source Styles*.
 This field displays all the CSS attributes of the stylesheet in an editable text box.
 Syntax should follow the CSS standard.
 	- *Validated Styles*.
 This text box is not editable and reveals Manifold’s interpretation of the style attributes from `Source Styles` above.
 Only styles that show up in this space will affect styling in the Reader.
 Manifold generally does not allow any attributes that hinder responsiveness or interfere with the Reader’s functionality.
 	- *Apply to These Text Sections*.
 The options in this space determine which Text sections the stylesheet will be applied against.
 The dropdown lists all of the discrete sections of the Text and registers keyboard and mouse input.
 When a Text section is chosen, it is added to the entity list below the dropdown, indicating that the stylesheet’s rules will be applied to that section.
 The `Add All` and `Remove All` buttons below the dropdown add or remove all of the Text sections from the entity list in bulk.
 Each Text section in the entity list includes a `×` button that removes it from the list.
 - **Redorder**.
-The horizontal drag bars can be used to adjust the order the stylesheets are applied to the text.
+The horizontal drag bars can be used to adjust the order the stylesheets are applied to the Text.
 The rules of the topmost sheet are applied first and then the one following after, and so on.
 Individual attributes in a first sheet can be overridden or adjusted by sheets that appear further down the list.

 	The drag bars respond to clicking and dragging with your mouse or by pressing the space bar on your keyboard and then using the up or down arrow keys.